Nothing is more painful than losing a loved one.

 Just saying, “So sorry for your loss,” seems trite and empty.

-That's why it’s so hard to express condolences: we know words fall short when it comes to the profound pain and sadness those left behind are feeling.
+That's why it’s so hard to express sorrow: we know words fall short when it comes to the profound pain and sadness those left behind are feeling.

 Even so, a heartfelt message that says more than, “I’m sorry for your loss,” can offer solace to the bereaved and help them cope with this devastating time in their lives.